electerious/basicScroll/README.md

 * …start and stop the animation.
 * …check if the instance is active.
-* …get the current properties.
+* …get the current props.

 Examples: